C Programming Coding Questions and Answers

 while (top <= bottom && left <= right) {

-// Traverse from left to right along the top row
+// Left to right along top row

 for (int i = left; i <= right; i++)